Videos

 Accessibility Features

-OVC includes as standard several accessibility features to assist blind, low-vision, hard-of-hearing, and deaf individuals.
+OVC includes as standard several accessibility features to assist individuals who are blind, low vision, hard-of-hearing, or deaf.
 Keep these features in mind when developing your video.

 Back to Top